 Let’s start with the USDA Plant Hardiness Zone Map.
 You can enter your zip code on this page to find your growing zone, right?
 Wrong!
 I enter my zip code and it seems to think I am in Zone 5a.
 The map is not very precise.
 If I enter my zipcode on THIS MAP, find my location and click on it, it gives a better idea of my zone, which indicates Zone 4b.
 I realize that with various microclimates within a region, it’s still just a best guess.
 That being said, to be on the safe side, I generally choose perennials that promise to be hardy enough for Zone 3.

 Unfortunately, knowing the USDA Zone is not helpful enough.
+It is my opinion that these “zones” are inadequate & limited at best.
 Most seed & plant catalogs, web stores and informational materials seem to rely heavily on USDA Zones to provide information for gardeners as to whether a plant will survive or thrive.
 But the USDA Plant Hardiness system is lacking and does not consider many other factors.
-Winter temperatures are only one part of the dilemma.
+Winter temperatures are only one part of the equation.
 There are a lot of other factors to consider, such as:

 - Are summer daytimes hot or cool?
 Are the nights warm or cold?